BabylonJS/BabylonReactNativeSample/README.md

 npm run android
 ```

+If you want to run the application using your own devices please follow the [React Native Run on Device](https://reactnative.dev/docs/running-on-device) documentation.

 ## 4. Add you code

-Once the project is running in your emulator, you should be able to open App.tsx using your favorite code editor (we recoment using [vscode](https://code.visualstudio.com/)).
+Once the project is running, you should be able to open App.tsx using your favorite code editor (we recoment using [vscode](https://code.visualstudio.com/)).
 Under ```EngineScreen.useEffect``` you are able to setup you Babylon scene the same way you do when using the [BabylonJS Playground](https://www.babylonjs-playground.com/)

 ## More information